-Due to the closure of the Tinbergen building (please see the official University announcement here - http://www.ox.ac.uk/staff/tinbergen-building-closure), the Alexander Library of Ornithology is moving to a temporary home in the Radcliffe Science Library.
-The Alexander Library collections will be kept together on Level 2 of the RSL.
-We expect the move to be completed by the start of Trinity term.
-Any queries relating to the move or accessing the Alexander collections in the interim should be directed to email@example.com
+Due to the closure of the Tinbergen building (please see the official University announcement here - http://www.ox.ac.uk/staff/tinbergen-building-closure), the Alexander Library of Ornithology has moved to a temporary location in the Radcliffe Science Library.
+The Alexander Library collections are now located on Level 2 of the RSL.
+The library is now open to readers.
+Any queries relating to the move or accessing the Alexander collections should be directed to firstname.lastname@example.org

 I am available to answer enquiries during these hours: